Pentatonix: Christmas in the City (2025–present)

 In early 2025, Pentatonix signed to Republic Records.
-On September 25, 2025 the group announced their seventh Christmas-themed album "Christmas in the City", which is scheduled for a release on October 24, 2025.
+On September 25, 2025, the group announced their seventh Christmas-themed album "Christmas in the City", which was released on October 24, 2025.
 They also released an original single, "Bah Humbug".
-They will embark on the Christmas in the City tour in North America starting on November 8 in West Valley City, Utah.
+They embarked on the Christmas in the City tour in North America starting on November 8 in West Valley City, Utah.
+This album includes their collaboration with Frank Sinatra on his 1960 recording of “I’ve Got My Love To Keep Me Warm” which reached Number 1 on the Billboard Adult Contemporary Chart, in December, 2025.

+In February and July 2026, Pentatonix released two original singles: "Heaven on Earth" and "Sacrifice".

+On August 6, 2026, the group announced Christmas in the City Deluxe, and released a new single: "Get Happy / Happy Days Are Here Again".
+The album features 10 new songs, seven live performances, and two new covers.
+It will be released on October 30.

 Other media

 Tours

 Pentatonix embarked on their first national headlining tour in autumn of 2012.
 The tour spanned 30 cities.
 The band went on their second national headlining tour from January 24, 2013, to May 11, 2013, and simultaneously wrote additional original material for their second EP, PTX, Vol. II.

 In 2014, Pentatonix undertook an extensive tour that included the United States, Canada, Europe and South East Asia.

 In 2015, Pentatonix began the North American leg of their "On My Way Home Tour", which began February 25, 2015, in California and ended at Grand Prairie's Verizon Theatre on March 29.
 The group started a European tour in Portugal on April 9.
 This European leg ended in Glasgow on May 6.
 The Southeast Asian leg of the tour began in Seoul, South Korea on May 28.
 The last show of this leg was on Jun 16 in Osaka, Japan.

 Pentatonix opened for Kelly Clarkson on her Piece by Piece Tour.
 During Clarkson's set the group performed "Heartbeat Song" with her.
 Due to Clarkson's doctor's requests for vocal rest, the tour was canceled 15 shows early.

 In 2016, Pentatonix embarked on the first leg of their "Pentatonix World Tour" with Us The Duo.
 The tour began on April 2, 2016, in Chiba, Japan.
 The second leg ran from May 23 through June 26 in Europe before returning to Japan for two shows in August 2016.
 The third and fourth legs of the tour (in Oceania and Asia respectively) occurred in September 2016, followed by the fifth leg in North America from October 17 to November 22, 2016.
 The tour's 2017 shows kicked off in May with another five shows in Japan.
 The final leg of the tour began July 2, 2017, in Los Angeles and continued across the United States before concluding in Vermont on September 3, 2017.
 The last show marked Kaplan's final performance with the group.